 Your choices are:

 - Free: Both Microsoft and Google allow you free access to some of their applications from a browser connected to the internet.
-These will allow you to read, edit or produce files via a cloud solution.
+These will enable you to read, edit or produce files via a cloud solution.

 - Buy: You can buy Microsoft Office as a once-off price for installing onto your PC (1 device only).
-The price will depend on which of their applications you want to use and how many copies.
+The cost will depend on which of their applications you want to use and how many copies.

 - Microsoft is PC installed software with web app also available